My Generation (Australian game show)

 My Generation is a general knowledge trivia show.
 Hosted by Jeff Phillips and later Tony Johnston on the Nine Network in 1995–1996, each episode would be played by two 2-member teams, each consisting of a kid and an adult.

 There would be a board of general topics and both teams would try to answer a question to determine who got to pick the topic.
 30 seconds was given to answer a series of questions on that topic and would keep going until all the options had gone.

-Then there would be a round where both generations would play a video game where they would switch over in between, mostly Ridge Racer on PlayStation.
+Then there would be a round where both generations would play a video game where they would switch over in between, mostly Ridge Racer and Extreme Games PlayStation.

 Then in the final round, the teams were given 90 seconds of questions.